How Arsi Analyzes the News

 Each new article is compared against existing clusters before being grouped with other unmatched articles.
 This means a story cluster grows as more sources cover the same event throughout the week.

-Clustering uses vector embeddings (Voyage AI) and cosine similarity — no AI language model is involved in this step.
+Clustering uses vector embeddings (Voyage AI) and cosine similarity.
+No AI language model is involved in this step.
 The grouping is purely mathematical.

 5. Perspective Checks